Saren-Arterius/MineralLimiter/README.md

 MineralLimiter
 ========

-A Craftbukkit plugin that prevents players from mining too much minerals in spefific worlds.
+A Craftbukkit plugin that prevents players from mining too much minerals in specific worlds.

 Usage
 ========